serokell/blockchain-util/README.md

 stack build
 ```

-To build haddock use the following command (currently building Haddock for one of repo's deps makes haddock result into out of memory):
+To build haddock use the following command (currently building Haddock for one of repo's deps results into out of memory):

 ```
 stack haddock --fast --no-haddock-deps